ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

     - generateCreativeWorksFormat       (available options: TriG, TriX, N-Triples, N-Quads, N3, RDF/XML, RDF/JSON, Turtle)
     - aggregationAgents                 (aggregation agents count which will execute mix of aggregation queries concurrently.
 Query mix can be configured by changing parameter aggregationOperationsAllocation in definitions.properties file)
-    - editorialAgents                   (ditorial agents count which will execute a mix of editorial queries concurrently.
-Query mix can be configured by changing parameter editorialOperationsAllocation in definitions.proeprties file)
+    - editorialAgents                   (editorial agents count which will execute a mix of editorial queries concurrently.
+Query mix can be configured by changing parameter editorialOperationsAllocation in definitions.properties file)

                                          Note : For optimal results the sum of editorial and aggregation agents should be set to be equal to the number of CPU cores.